eGovPDX/portlandor/README.md

     url = ssh://codeserver.dev.5c6715db-abac-4633-ada8-1c9efe354629@codeserver.dev.5c6715db-abac-4633-ada8-1c9efe354629.drush.in:2222/~/repository.git
     url = git@github.com:eGovPDX/portlandor.git
 ```

-You should now be able to issue `git push origin` and update both repos.
+4. You should now be able to issue `git push origin` and update both repos.

+Keep in mind, that you want to follow the development workflow below.

 ## Installing Lando